 McMURRAY, THOMAS, author, journalist, temperance worker, and settler; b.
 7 May 1831 at Paisley, Scotland, the son of a weaver from County Armagh (Northern Ireland) and Jane Baxter from Alloa, Scotland; m.
-10 June 1850 his second cousin, Elizabeth, and they had at least nine children; last known living in February 1884.
+10 June 1850 his second cousin, Elizabeth, in Drumcree, County Armagh, and they had at least nine children; d.
+16 Aug.
+1900 in Yarmouth, N.S.

-Thomas McMurray, following his father’s occupation, began work as a draw-boy when he was seven and at 11 became a weaver.
-Not satisfied with this trade he served a three-year apprenticeship to a butter and egg merchant and obtained a limited education in night school.
-At 15 he determined to be a sailor, but on his first voyage he abandoned ship in New York, and worked for a time on the New York and Erie Railroad.
-After his return home in 1848 he was employed first as a salesman in Glasgow, then operated a business of his own in Paisley, and followed that with nine years in Belfast, for seven of which he was a commercial traveller.
+Thomas McMurray, following his father’s occupation, began work as a draw-boy when he was 7, and at 11 became a weaver.
+Not satisfied with this trade, he served a three-year apprenticeship to a butter and egg merchant and obtained a limited education in night school.
+At 15 he determined to be a sailor, but on his first voyage he abandoned ship in New York and worked for a time on the New York and Erie Railroad.
+After his return home in 1848 he was employed first as a salesman in Glasgow and then operated a business of his own in Paisley.
+He followed that with nine years in Belfast, seven of them as a commercial traveller.
 In May 1861 McMurray, hoping to provide better for his large family, immigrated with his wife and children to the Muskoka district of Canada West, where he became one of the first settlers in Draper Township (included at that time in Victoria County).
-He purchased and farmed 400 acres of land on the south branch of the Muskoka River, about two miles east of the village of Muskoka Falls, and on the incorporation of the united townships of Draper, Macaulay, Stephenson, and Ryde in 1867 became the first reeve.
+He purchased and farmed 400 acres of land on the south branch of the Muskoka River, about two miles east of the village of Muskoka Falls, and on the incorporation of the united townships of Draper, Macaulay, Stephenson, and Ryde in 1867, he became the first reeve.

 In Parry Sound on 14 Sept.
 1869 he began publication of the Northern Advocate, the first newspaper issued in the Muskoka–Parry Sound area.
-He moved the paper in September 1870 to Bracebridge where he also opened a general store and real estate business and built a large residence known as The Grove.
-Unfortunately, he overextended himself financially, and when the depression of 1873 in the United States spread to Canada he was forced into bankruptcy, in July 1874.
-He returned to Parry Sound where he founded another newspaper, the North Star, and on 17 Aug.
+He moved the paper in September 1870 to Bracebridge, where he also opened a general store and real estate business and built a large residence known as The Grove.
+Unfortunately, he overextended himself financially, and when the depression of 1873 in the United States spread to Canada, he was forced into bankruptcy in July 1874.
+He returned to Parry Sound, where he founded another newspaper, the North Star, and on 17 Aug.
 1875 he became crown lands agent for part of Parry Sound District, established in 1870.
-In March 1879 he sold the paper and later that year, on 30 June, he resigned his crown lands position and moved near Parkdale (now part of Toronto) to carry on temperance work.
+In March 1879 he sold the paper, and later that year, on 30 June, he resigned his crown lands position and relocated near Parkdale (now part of Toronto) to carry on temperance work.

 Cite This Article